Coat of arms of Erfurt

 Coat of arms of Erfurt, Germany

-The coat of arms of Erfurt seen at the balcony of the Angerermuseum.
+The coat of arms of Erfurt as seen at the balcony of the Angerermuseum.
 It shows a silver wheel with six spokes on a red background.
-The similarity to the Wheel of Mainz (Mainzer Rad) reminds of the fact that Erfurt was part of the Electorate of Mainz until 1802.
+The similarity to the Wheel of Mainz (Mainzer Rad) reminds us that Erfurt was part of the Electorate of Mainz until 1802.

 Published